 The dental cleaning will consist of scaling (to remove dental plaque and tartar) and polishing, much like the process of your own dental cleanings.

-FAQs About Dentistry & Dental Surgery
+FAQs About Dentistry & Dental Surgery for Pets

 - How is the dental care treatment at Hillcrest Animal Hospital different?